Offline: Turn off the Internet. Use this page offline for more safety.

 Instructions: 1.
 Enter two different TXIDs belonging to the same address.
 2. The tool will extract R, S, Z, Public Key from both transactions inputs.
 3. If it detects the same R-Value across any input between the two TXIDs, it will calculate the Private Key using the ECDSA formula.

 Instructions: Choose your wallet type, select word count, and enter your recovery phrase.
-This tool runs completely offline using CryptoJS and SECP256k1 to derive your private key securely!
+This tool runs completely offline using CryptoJS and SECP256k1 to derive your private key securely?

 Instructions: Enter an address.
-The tool will securely fetch its transaction history from blockstream and run a deep structural mathematical analysis on its spending inputs to detect 'OP_CHECKMULTISIG' and deduce the Multi-Sig rules (e.g. 2-of-3) or Single-Sig logic.
+The tool will securely fetch its transaction history from blockchain.info and run a deep structural mathematical analysis on its spending inputs to detect 'OP_CHECKMULTISIG' and deduce the Multi-Sig rules (e.g. 2-of-3) or Single-Sig logic.
 Internet connection required.

 Instructions: Select a wallet.dat file using the 'Choose File' button, then click Process.
 The tool will parse the Berkeley DB, extract the Master Key Hash (JTR format), and list all encrypted private keys mapping to their Bitcoin addresses.